sddion/Badboy/README.md

 ### IMPORTANT NOTES :

-1. Zip File and SQL URL Update: Before using the script, ensure to update the zip file name and the SQLite URL with the latest information from https://sqlite.org/index.html.This guarantees that you're using the most up-to-date resources
+1. Zip File and SQL URL Update: Before using the script, ensure to update the zip file name and the SQLite URL with the latest information from https://sqlite.org/index.html.
+This guarantees that you're using the most up-to-date resources

 2. The loot file is moved to a specified destination (replace 'F:\' with your pendrive's drive letter (line 570)).